New data shows the US job market was much weaker than thought in 2024, and this year as well

 The report comes after the department reported Friday that the economy generated just 22,000 jobs in August, adding to fears that President Donald Trump's erratic economic policies, including massive and unpredictable taxes on imports, have created so much uncertainty that businesses are reluctant to hire.

-Last year, the benchmark revisions showed 818,000 fewer jobs from April 2023 through March 2024.
-Then-presidential candidate Trump declared the numbers had been rigged to conceal economic weakness and help Democrats in the 2024 election.
-However, he did not explain why the government would release the revised numbers two and a half months before voters went to the polls.
+The latest revisions will likely increase pressure on the Federal Reserve to cut its benchmark interest rate at its meeting next week to give the economy a boost.
+James Knightley, an economist at ING, also expects the Fed to cut again at its meetings in October and December.

-The revisions will likely increase pressure on the Federal Reserve to cut interest rates at its meeting later this month to give the economy a boost.
+In a commentary, Knightley wrote that the Labor Department numbers “can be significantly wrong'' when the economy is at a turning point. ”In the early stages of a downturn they tend to overestimate the jobs created by new start-ups – ‘births’ – and underestimate the number of jobs lost by the ‘death’ of failing small businesses,'' he wrote.
+"These revisions suggest that jobs momentum is being lost from an even weaker position than originally thought.
+It also reinforces the belief that even the poor numbers seen in 2025 are probably overstating the health of the employment market.''